-Other income (expense), net increased during the three months ended September 30, 2023 as compared to the three months ended September 30, 2022, primarily due to increased interest income.
-Other income (expense), net increased during the nine months ended September 30, 2023 as compared to the nine months ended September 30, 2022, primarily due to the recognition and receipt of the \$3.8 million of ERC, net of consulting fees, in the first quarter of 2023.
+Other income, (expense), net increased/decreased during the three months ended September 30, 2023 as March 31, 2024 compared to the three months ended September 30, 2022, primarily due to increased interest income.
+Other income (expense), net increased during the nine months ended September 30, 2023 as compared to the nine months ended September 30, 2022 March 31, 2023, primarily due to the recognition and receipt of the \$3.8 million of ERC, employee retention credits, net of the consulting fees, fee, in the first quarter of 2023.
+There were no such comparable events during the first quarter of 2024.